BENEFITS

 Tax FILINGS

-As an unincorporated entity, UNAs receive a "CP 575 E" EIN number from the IRS which don't have any filing requirements...
+As an unincorporated nonprofit association, UNAs may obtain a "CP 575 E" EIN number from the IRS, which does not have any filing requirements...

-"Unincorporated" means "private".
-A UNA's Articles and Bylaws is the private contract.
-Since a UNA is not incorporated, it also operates in privacy, which the government cannot interfere with.
-Compared to other options (e.g. 501(c)(3), partnerships, joint ventures), UNA's provide maximum control with fewest hoops to jump through.
-With a UNA, the only compliance is with its own Articles and Bylaws, in Law and Equity...
+As an unincorporated association, a UNA's Articles and Bylaws is the private contract and law by which it operates.
+Since a UNA is not "incorporated", it also operates in privacy which legislative and statutory agencies cannot interfere with.
+Compared to other options — e.g. LLCs, 501(c)(3), partnerships, joint ventures, even trusts — UNA's provide ease and control with fewest hoops to jump through.

 "Own nothing, control everything."